Undergraduate policies

 Change of major

-A current ASU student who wishes to change majors to one of the institute's degrees must have a cumulative ASU GPA of 2.50 or greater.
-Students wishing to enter a major that requires an audition, interview, milestone or portfolio review may be required to successfully complete this requirement before changing the major.
+A current ASU student who wishes to change majors to one of the institute's degrees must have a cumulative ASU GPA of 2.50 or higher.
+Students who wish to enter a major that requires an audition, interview, milestone or portfolio review may be required to successfully complete this requirement before changing their major.

 Reinstatement/readmission